zceezl1/AMLS_21-22-_SN18058003/README.md

 'KNN_b' and 'KNN_m' are algorithms without HOG feature, which are KNN binary classification and KNN multiclass classification respectively.

 all files can be run independently

+dataset folder should be placed at the root of the project